bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 <!-- -->

--   6) In the STAMP analysis of the Metaphlan results, in a “multiple group test” using ANOVA with no multiple test correction how many genera are statistically significant?
+-   6) In the STAMP analysis of the Metaphlan results, in a “multiple group test” using ANOVA with no multiple test correction how many species are statistically significant?

 <!-- -->